 - AAALS Indigenous Writers Prize: Jenny Fraser (Migunberri Yugambeh) and Vaughan Rapatahana (Te Ātiawa)

-Short List Finalists for the 2022 AAALS Fiction and Nonfiction Prize:
+Honorable Mention for the 2023 AAALS Fiction and Nonfiction Prize:

 Individuals and institutions wishing to subscribe to Antipodes (or to purchase a single copy) should visit the website of our publisher, Wayne State University Press.